 We understand that children learn and develop in different ways.
 Teachers and teaching assistants recognise this and use different teaching styles, resources and plan different levels of work in the classroom to cater for the various ways children learn.
 However many children, at some time in their school life, need extra help

-We talk to parents/carers if they think their child has a special educational need and let them know what special help the school is giving.
-Miss L Smith is appointed as the Special Educational Needs Co-ordinator (SENCO)
+We talk to parents/carers if staff think their child has a special educational need and let them know what special help the school is giving.

 Each child’s teacher will be finding ways to support them such as: